Angular Combining of Forecasts of Probability Distributions: Empirical Study of Covid Mortality Forecasting

 \subsection{Evaluating Other Methods using the MQS}

 Although our aim in this paper is to introduce angular combining as an alternative to horizontal and vertical combining, it is also interesting to see how other methods from the literature perform for the mortality dataset.
-Table~\ref{table 5} reports the results for the methods listed below.
-Method parameters were optimized by minimizing the in-sample MQS at each of the 74 forecast origins for each of the 52 series.
+Table~\ref{Table 3: MQS for various methods} reports the results for the methods listed below, along with the results from Table 1 for angular averaging and angular weighted combining, which we have positioned at the top of Table~\ref{Table 3: MQS for various methods}.
+Method parameters were optimized using the same approach that we employed to optimize $\theta$ for angular combining.
+For each series and forecast origin, this involved minimizing the in-sample MQS averaged over the four lead times.